robdyke/dotfiles/README.md

 order to manage the combinatorial complexity of supporting so many platforms, the install process has been changed to the following:

-1. `bootstrap` -- Installs git and ensures the repository exists.
+1. `provision.sh` -- Installs git and ensures the repository exists.
 Can operate independently from this repository.
 Uses sudo Detects platform and executes all of the next steps:
-1. `install-dependencies` -- Installs dependencies for the given platform
+1. `install-dependencies/*` -- Installs dependencies for the given platform
-1. `system-configuration` -- Configures global system settings for all users for the given platform, eg keyboard layout.
+1. `system-configuration/*` -- Configures global system settings for all users for the given platform, eg keyboard layout.
 A UK keyboard and timezone is assumed.
-1. `user-configuration` -- Installs generic user-specific configuration.
-No root required from now on.
+1. `user-configuration.sh` -- Installs generic user-specific configuration.
+No
+   root required from now on.
-1. `user-configuration-naggie` -- Patches user configuration with configuration specific to my identity
+1. `user-configuration-naggie.sh` -- Patches user configuration with configuration

-There are 2 more scripts:

-1. `arch-create-livecd`: will enter a chroot environment and run `bootstrap` as above.
-1. `arch-make-rootfs`: creates a fully provisioned rootfs for the installer script.
-1. `arch-install`: will install to a given hard drive interactively using a prepared `rootfs` tar archive.
+   specific to my identity